Claim: Photographs shows a giant, man-eating catfish caught in a Chinese reservoir.

-It’s a 3 metre long man-eating catfish whose head alone is 1 metre wide!
+It's a 3 metre long man-eating catfish whose head alone is 1 metre wide!
 After cutting up the catfish people were surprised to find the remains of a man inside!

 Because this was a huge incident, and the local government was afraid of the impact on local tourism, they imposed an embargo on the news, but people came away with these pictures taken on their cell phones of the man-eating fish!

 Swimming in the reservoir is now forbidden because it is feared another similar man-eating catfish is still lurking in the waters.

 Origins: These photographs began circulating on the Internet in August 2007 along with Chinese-language text (translated above) identifying them as pictures of a giant catfish caught in a reservoir in the